 - if applicable, the delivery costs;

-- the negotiation procedure of the contract and how the consumer may establish these negotiations;
+- the negotiation procedure of the contract and how the consumer may enter into these negotiations;

-- delivery, payment or execution procedure of the contract;
+- delivery, payment or performance provisions of the contract;

-- the manner in which the consumer may seek information about actions he/she does not require before concluding the contract, as well as the way he may correct these actions before the conclusion of the contract;
+- the manner in which the consumer may seek information about actions they do not require before concluding the contract, as well as how they may correct these actions before concluding the contract;

-- possible languages, including Dutch, in which the contract shall be entered into;
+- the languages, including Dutch, in which the contract will be concluded;

-- the codes of conduct to which the operator has submitted and the manner in which the consumer can consult the codes of conduct via electronic means, and
+- the codes of conduct to which the operator has submitted and the manner in which the consumer can consult the codes of conduct electronically, and

-- the minimum duration of the distance contract in the event of a long-term contract or a contract, including continuous or periodical delivery of products or services.
+- the minimum duration of the distance contract if a long-term contract or a contract for the continuous or periodical delivery of products or services;

 - whether or not the right of withdrawal applies;